8bitbeard/flask_finances_api/README.md

 # Flask Finances API

-A simple finances API made with Flask and SQLAlchemy
+A simple finances API made with Flask and SQLAlchemy.
+The API documentation is hosted on Github Pages, and can be acessed on the link: https://8bitbeard.github.io/flask_finances_api/docs

 # Techs used
 - Flask
+- SQLAlchemy
+- Marshmallow
-- SQLalchemy
+- Pytest

 # Installing the Development Environment
 - Install python3 on your machine.
 You can download it on the following link: https://www.python.org/downloads/